travellw/Braintree-Hosted-Fields---Ruby-on-Rails/README.md

 ![](app/assets/images/hostedfieldsprojectexample.png)
 Note: It is important that you have the frameworks and languages associated with this project installed on your machine before proceeding.
 I have included links to each one under the **Architecture** heading to assist with this.

 0. If you haven't already, head over to Braintree and sign up for a [free sandbox account](https://www.braintreepayments.com/sandbox).
-After signing up, login and locate your important gateway credentials (review the Braintree support article entitled  [Important Gateway Credentials](https://articles.braintreepayments.com/control-panel/important-gateway-credentials) for assistance with this).
+After signing up, login and locate your important gateway credentials; Merchant ID, Private Key, and Public Key (review the Braintree support article entitled  [Important Gateway Credentials](https://articles.braintreepayments.com/control-panel/important-gateway-credentials) for assistance with this).
 Keep these values accessible throughout the  project setup and integration testing as they will be needed.
 1. Save the project zip file to your machine and navigate to the project's directory within your terminal.
 2. Once in the project's directory, run the command <br>
 >`bundle install`